Deltares/Wflow.jl/docs/src/vertical/sediment.md

 The detachability of the soil ``k`` depends on the soil texture (proportion of clay, silt and sand content) and correponding values are defined in EUROSEM user guide (Morgan et al, 1998).
 As a simplification, in wflow\_sediment, the mean value of the detachability shown in the table below are used.
-Soil texture can for example derived from the topsoil clay and silt content from SoilGrids (Hengl et al, 2017).
+Soil texture can for example be derived from the topsoil clay and silt content from SoilGrids (Hengl et al, 2017).

 Table: Mean detachability of soil depending on its texture (Morgan et al, 1998).